 If Jetpack Comments are turned on, but are not working, there may be an issue with your theme or one of your plugins.

-I activated the module, but I still see my theme’s comment form
+I activated the feature, but I still see my theme’s comment form

 For Jetpack Comments to work, your theme needs to be using the

 comment_form() function to display the comment form.

 To check whether the theme is the culprit, try switching to one of the default themes, like Twenty Seventeen, and see whether Jetpack comments work with it (make sure that Jetpack comments are still turned on when you do this).
 If Jetpack comments work when using a default theme, then the issue stems from your theme.

 You check whether your theme uses the

 comment_form() function by looking at your comments.php file.
 You’ll find this file in your theme folder.
 Open it in any text editor and search for “comment_form()” (without the quotes).
 If that text is not found, then your theme is using the old way (before WordPress version 3.0) of displaying comments.